LDAP/merian/README.md

 ## ToDO

-- Replace lots of manual `destroy()` with shared_ptrs and weak shared_ptrs.
-Especially in resource management, extensions, descriptorsets and pools.
-(When child objects have pointers to their parent they are destroyed before the parent is destroyed.)
-Start the tree at Context, this allows the childen to access the context to destroy itself?
 - Extract Swapchain from ExtensionGLFW
 - AS Builder: Only record commands, dont wait.
 - Replace buffer suballocator with VMAVirtualAllocator